Reopening Plans for the 2020-2021 School year

 - Face coverings will be provided for EVERY student, faculty, and staff member.

-- Face coverings are required for faculty, staff, middle school, and high school students.
+- Face coverings are required for faculty, staff, and all students (elementary, middle school, and high school).
 There will be times during the school day when students are permitted to remove their face coverings (e.g., when adequate social distancing is possible).
-Elementary students are required to wear face coverings when outside of their classrooms.
 The needs of students and adults with medical needs that would make wearing a face covering a personal hardship will be considered seriously when presented to the administration.

 - Students who develop COVID-19 symptoms during the day will be isolated until a parent arrives.